 I stopped by Rugby Scott on Parker's Mainstreet on July 3.
 The butcher is now open in the old Parker Chamber of Commerce building, right on the corner of Mainstreet and Pikes Peak Drive (19590 Mainstreet, Suite 100) — still finishing a few build-out details, but up and running with full hours.

-Here's what I found, the hours, and a discount code I spotted.
+Here's what I found, the hours, and the in-store discount I spotted.

 What Rugby Scott is